• October 17, 2022meet our members

-Jim Berrier joined Lubbock Monterey AMBUCS 43 years ago in 1977, sponsored by Bob Clark (Karen Rummel and Roger Clark’s father).
+Jim Berrier joined Lubbock Monterey AMBUCS in 1977 and was sponsored by Bob Clark (Karen Clark Rummel and Roger Clark’s father).
 Joining at the same time were Rick Sosebee (also a current member), and Joe Copeland – who served as the Executive Director of National AMBUCS in North Carolina from 1990-2017.

 Jim retired the last day of 2014 from General Steel, where he sold structural steel to customers in west Texas and eastern New Mexico.
 Prior to that, he had various careers and businesses, including selling communication equipment to hospitals and health care facilities and owning an in-store marketing company.
 He was also region manager and v.p. of an area oil marketing company, district manager of an automotive aftermarket manufacturer, marketing rep for a major oil company, and claims adjuster for an insurance company.
 Jim added, “Wow…..I can’t wait to see what I do next!”